ahranyu/100_My_Project/5_Education_Income/README.md

 # Project : Education and income relation

-This project is my first project with real data.
-I got the data from [Educational Attainment and income](https://catalog.data.gov/dataset/ca-educational-attainment-personal-income).
+This project is my first project with real-world data.
+I obtained the dataset from [Educational Attainment and income](https://catalog.data.gov/dataset/ca-educational-attainment-personal-income).
-This table contains age brackets, income range, educational attainment, gender, year.
-Using python, I explored relations.
+This dataset contains variables such as age brackets, income range, educational attainment, gender and year.
+Using python, I explored relationships among these variables.

+# Backgroud

+I choosed this dataset to explore whether there is correlation between income and educational attainment.
+This topic has been a  social issue for decades, and the data caught my attantion.
+I wanted to visualize the relationship and see how it changes over the years.

 # Questions

-Those are I'm interested to explore.
+Here are the key questions I explored:

-1. Does educational level affect to income?
+1. Does educational attainment affect to income?
-2. Yearly change of educational attainment and income.
+2. How have educational attainment and income changed?
-3. Education and income difference between gender.
+3. What are the difference in income and education between genders?
-4. Age and income difference.
+4. How does age aggect income?

 # Tools I used

-- Excel : To start, I used excel to explore NaN data and data categories.
-For meaningful data, I removed children data from excel.
+- **Excel** : Initially used to explore NaN values and understand categories.
+I also removed children data for meaningful insights.
-- Python:: I used following libraries:
+- **Python**: I used following libraries:
-    - Pandas : To analyze and clean data.
+    - `Pandas` : For data cleaning and analysis.
-    - Matplotlib and Seaborn : To visualize data.
+    - `Matplotlib` and `Seaborn` : For data visualization.
-- Visual Studio Code : Excute python and to include Jupyter Notebooks.
+- **Visual Studio Code** : To write and excute python code, including Jupyter Notebooks.
-- GitHub : I share my code and visualization on repository
+- **GitHub** : Host and share code and visualizations.

-# Data Preparation and Clean
+# Data Preparation & Cleaning

-I got the data as CSV file and removed children data for better analysis.
+I obtained the data in CSV format and removed related to children data for better analysis.

-## Import libraries & Clean Data
+## Import Libraries & Clean Data

-Import necessary libraries and load dataset, then initial data cleaning to better use.
+Loaded the dataset and performed initial cleaning for analysis.

 ``` python